SS Vasari (1908): Fish factory ship

 In 1935 Hellyer Brothers sold Arctic Queen to the USSR, who renamed her Pishchevaya Industriya and based her in Vladivostok.
-Lloyd's Register still listed her in 1945 but in later years deleted her having assumed that so old a ship must have been scrapped or lost.
+Lloyd's Register still listed her in 1945 but in later years deleted her, having assumed that so old a ship must have been scrapped or lost.

-In 1979 Pishchevaya Industriya made her final voyage via Hong Kong to Kaohsiung in Taiwan, were she arrived in February to be scrapped after seven decades of service.
+In 1979 Pishchevaya Industriya made her final voyage via Hong Kong to Kaohsiung in Taiwan, where she arrived in February to be scrapped after seven decades of service.